 When the cake has fully cooled, spread the amaretto frosting over the top.
 Gently press slivered almonds into the frosting and top with sugared cranberries and mint, if desired.
 Serve.

-Make sure that your Christmas tree cookie cutter is no more than 2 1/2 inches tall.
+Note: Make sure that your Christmas tree cookie cutter is no more than 2½" tall.
 If your cut-outs won’t fit fully in the baking dish without popping up at the top, you need a shorter cookie cutter.
 Stars, hearts, snowflakes, and holly leaves are good alternatives that usually are smaller, if needed.